medplum/medplum/packages/docs/docs/migration/migration-pipelines.md

 #### Example: Writing Multiple Patient Resources

-Here's an example of using a batch to create multiple [`Patient`](patient) resources:
+Here's an example of using a batch to create multiple [`Patient`][patient] resources:

 <MedplumCodeBlock language="ts" selectBlocks="create-patients-batch">
     {ExampleCode}
 </MedplumCodeBlock>

-This batch operation creates (or updates) two [`Patient`](patient) resources in a single API call, using conditional updates for each entry to avoid data duplication.
+This batch operation creates (or updates) two [`Patient`][patient] resources in a single API call, using conditional updates for each entry to avoid data duplication.

 ## Using Transactions for Data Integrity